aroberge/reeborg-world-creation/chapter1.md

 ![](/assets/world_editor.png)

-This window, like all other windows that can be opened in Reeborg's World as well as the Code editor can be resized by clicking and dragging on the sides or at the bottom, or can be moved on the screen by clicking on the top bar and dragging to a new location.
+This window, like all other windows that can be opened in Reeborg's World as well as the Code editor, can be resized by clicking and dragging on the sides or at the bottom, or can be moved on the screen by clicking on the top bar and dragging to a new location.

 As you hover your mouse over the menu bar near the middle of the World editor window, various additional options are displayed.